 Method pages

 Complib acts as a method collection, and has dedicated pages for all methods in its libraries, including every method officially named and rung.
-The official CCCBR library is regularly updated and newly named methods automatically added in order to keep the collection up to date.
+The official CCCBR library is regularly updated and newly named methods added in order to keep the collection up to date.

 The method's title is displayed at the top.
 If this title has changed since the method was first rung, the previous title(s) will be displayed underneath the current title if they are known.